-Secondary education programs (licensure) require a degree in a content area offered by the university and a thirty-seven (37) credit core in education.
+Secondary education licensure programs require a degree in a content area offered by the university and a thirty-seven (37) credit core in education.

-To complete an education minor (non-licensure) in a content area requires a twenty-five (25) credit education core.
+To complete a secondary education minor (non-licensure) in a content area requires a twenty-five (25) credit education core.